Charles Lennox, 4th Duke of Richmond: Cricket

 A keen cricketer, as an accomplished right-hand batsman and noted wicket-keeper, he is almost always listed as Colonel the Hon.
 Charles Lennox in contemporary scorecards.
-He made 55 recorded first-class appearances from 1784 to 1800, and played as an amateur in several county matches thereafter.
+He made 55 recorded appearances from 1784 to 1800, and played as an amateur in several county matches thereafter.

-A founder member of the Marylebone Cricket Club, in 1786, together with the Earl of Winchilsea and Nottingham, Lennox offered to underwrite any losses Thomas Lord might suffer by establishing his proposed new cricket ground, thus facilitating Lord's opening of Marylebone's first cricket ground in 1787.
+A founder member of the Marylebone Cricket Club, in 1786, together with the Earl of Winchilsea and Nottingham, Lennox offered to underwrite any losses Thomas Lord might suffer by establishing his proposed new cricket ground; thus Lennox facilitated the opening of Marylebone's first cricket ground, Lord's Old Ground, at its original location in 1787.
+Now known as "The Home of Cricket", Lord's is the sport's most famous venue.

-Lord's Cricket Ground has moved twice since, Richmond and Winchilsea's guarantee having provided the genesis of the world's best-known cricket ground, known nowadays as the Home of Cricket.

 Army general

 Commissioned in 1787 as an Army Captain at the age of 23, on 27 May 1789, when a Colonel in the Duke of York's Regiment, Lennox was involved in a duel with Frederick, Duke of York, who had expressed the opinion that "Colonel Lennox had heard words spoken to him at Daubigny's, to which no gentleman ought to have submitted", effectively an accusation of failing to respond to an insult in the way that a gentleman should.
 At Wimbledon Common, His Royal Highness was attended by Lord Rawdon, and Lennox by the Earl of Winchilsea and Nottingham.
 Lennox fired, but his ball "grazed His Royal Highness's curl"; the Duke did not fire.
 Lennox shortly after exchanged his company for the commission of Lieutenant-Colonel in the 35th Regiment of Foot.

-On 1 July of the same year, Lennox was involved in another duel, with Theophilus Swift esq., in consequence of a pamphlet criticising his character published under Swift's name.
+On 1 July of the same year, Lennox was involved in another duel, with Theophilus Swift Esq., in consequence of a pamphlet criticising his character published under Swift's name.
 They met at a field near Uxbridge Road, where Swift was wounded in the body, but recovered.